 Occupational therapy services and perception of integration of these at primary healthcare level in South Africa

 Background: Literature indicates that access to rehabilitation services in South Africa is limited.
-Recent policy documents by the
+Recent policy documents by

-on the occupational therapy service provision in PHC even though there is growing evidence internationally.
+inadequate evidence locally on the occupational therapy service provision in PHC even though there is growing evidence internationally.

-Purpose: This study sought to determine the services provided by occupational therapists in PHC and to explore the perceptions of
+Purpose: This study sought to determine the services provided by occupational therapists in PHC and to explore the

 Method: A two-phase explanatory sequential mixed method strategy was utilised in this study.
-A quantitative survey was sent to
+A quantitative survey was sent to members of the occupational therapy professional association and an organisation of professionals providing rehabilitation

-rural communities.
+services in rural communities.
 Qualitative data were then collected using semi-structured interviews with five therapists who completed the survey.

-Findings: Findings from this study showed there is increasing alignment of occupational therapy services in PHC with the communitybased
+Findings: Findings from this study showed there is increasing alignment of occupational therapy services in PHC with the

-are currently based in district hospitals (42%), community health centres (16%), community organisations (8%), and clinics (8%).
+occupational therapists are currently based in district hospitals (42%), community health centres (16%), community organisations (8%), and clinics (8%).

 Those working in the community indicated they work in a multidisciplinary team (MDT).
-They also use PHC service delivery models
+They also use PHC service delivery

-reengineering streams, despite the numerous barriers and few facilitators to the integration of occupational therapy services in the
+in the PHC reengineering streams, despite the numerous barriers and few facilitators to the integration of occupational

-PHC reengineering streams of the NHI.
+therapy services in the PHC reengineering streams of the NHI.

 Conclusion: The perception of the study participants is that occupational therapy service integration in the PHC reengineering

 streams will lead to improved healthcare.
-However, they are also of the opinion that integration will not happen without advocacy from
+However, they are also of the opinion that integration will not happen without

-occupational therapists or occupational therapy being adequately supported in PHC.
+advocacy from occupational therapists or occupational therapy being adequately supported in PHC.

 Key words: Occupational therapy, primary health care re-engineering, integration, National Health Insurance, universal health coverage.